Ugondu/MentalHealthAnalysis/README.md

 - To improve the mental health of international students in the university population;

-1. Providing appropriate mental and physical support as this is neccessary in students who are not sure of the path to take in their adulthood.
+1. Tackling high PHQ-9 score prevalent in students from other countries can be achieved by providing appropriate mental and physical support mechanisms.
+This is neccessary for students who feel lonely, not welcomed, and homesick.
-2. Creating a friendly atmosphere to enhance trust among the international students to feel more connected and welcomed.
+2. Given that increased social connectedness score negatively correlated with high PHQ-9 score, creating a friendly atmosphere for nternational students to feel more connected and welcomed in the university community will be a positive.
 3. Initiating community based activities for students to increase social connectedness as we have seen that it could be crucial in reducing the likelihood of depression.

 # Conclusion